MBing/sls-api/README.md

     $ sls config credentials --provider aws --key [YOUR-KEY] --secret [YOUR-SECRET] -o

 The last `-o` is to overwrite in case you already added old credentials

+## Database
+ A local DynamoDB version is available.